-• Full 2-Port ("TOSM", "UOSM" and "TRL")

-Both RF ports are calibrated for a complete set of measurements.
-Depending on the calibration methods used, the following calibration routine applies:

-- "TOSM", "UOSM"

-The calibration routine requires the connection of the standards load, open and short to both test ports, and a through connection of the RF ports.
+- Full 2-Port ("TOSM", "UOSM" and "TRL") Both RF ports are calibrated for a complete set of measurements.
+Depending on the calibration methods used, the following calibration routine applies: - "TOSM", "UOSM" The calibration routine requires the connection of an Open, a Short and a Match standard to both test ports, and a connection of a Through standard of the RF ports. - "TRL" The calibration routine requires the connection of the Reflection standard to both test ports, a connection of a Through and a Line standard of the RF ports.

-- "TRL"

-The calibration routine requires the connection of the reflection standard to both test ports, a through and a line connection of the RF ports.

-The influences of the test setup and of the isolation between the RF ports are thereby determined and taken into account in the subsequent measurement of the device under test.
+The influences of the test setup and of the isolation between the RF ports are thereby determined and considered in the subsequent measurement of the device under test.

 While this method is the most time-consuming during calibration, it does provides the greatest accuracy for all measurements at both test ports without recalibration and is thus the most flexible.
-For more information on "TOSM", "UOSM" and "TRL", Chapter 8.1.2, "Calibration methods", on page 156.
+For more information on "TOSM", "UOSM" and "TRL", see Chapter 8.1.2, "Calibration methods", on page 155.

-Full 1-Port ("Refl OSM")

-RF input port is calibrated for measurements on that port.
-The calibration routine requires the calibration standards open, short and load to be connected one after another.

-For more information on "Refl OSM", see Chapter 8.1.2, "Calibration methods", on page 156.

-- One port normalize ("Refl Norm Open" and "Refl Norm Short") RF input port is calibrated for measurement on that port.
+- Full 1-Port ("Refl OSM") - RF output port is calibrated for measurements on that port.
+The calibration routine requires an Open, a Short and a Match standard to be connected one after another. - For more information on "Refl OSM", see Chapter 8.1.2, "Calibration methods", on page 155. - One port normalize ("Refl Norm Open" and "Refl Norm Short") RF input port is calibrated for measurement on that port.
 The calibration procedure requires no calibration standards for "Refl Norm Open" calibration as the R&S ZNH calibrates an open connection only.
-See Chapter 8.1.2, "Calibration methods", on page 156 for more information on "Refl Norm Open" and "Refl Norm Short". - Normalize Trans ("Trans Norm P1", "Trans Norm P2" and "Trans Norm Both") Both RF ports are calibrated for transmission measurements.
-The calibration routine requires only a Through connection.
-In the subsequent measurement, the isolation between the test ports is not taken into account, a possible cross-talk between the test ports in the test setup is not eliminated.
-See Chapter 8.1.2, "Calibration methods", on page 156 for more information on "Trans Norm P1", "Trans Norm P2" and "Trans Norm Both".
+See Chapter 8.1.2, "Calibration methods", on page 155 for more information on "Refl Norm Open" and "Refl Norm Short". - Normalize Trans ("Trans Norm P1", "Trans Norm P2" and "Trans Norm Both") Both RF ports are calibrated for transmission measurements.
+The calibration routine requires only a Through standard.
+In the subsequent measurement, the isolation between the test ports is not considered, a possible crosstalk between the test ports in the test setup is not eliminated. - See Chapter 8.1.2, "Calibration methods", on page 155 for more information on "Trans Norm P1", "Trans Norm P2" and "Trans Norm Both".